cypress-io/cypress-documentation/source/api/events/file-preprocessor-event.md

 ]
 ```

-Feel free to submit your published plugins to our {% url "list of plugins" plugins %}.
+Feel free to submit your published plugin to our {% url "list of plugins" plugins %}.